tarunpurswani/practice-code-review/README.md

 review when you've

 1. Formatted your code
-2. Generated your documentation
-3. Passed your linting checks
+2. Passed your linting checks
-4. Passed all your tests
+3. Passed all your tests
-5. Written your README
+4. Written your README

 When you open your PR be sure to use the
 [Pull Request Template for code review](./.github/PULL_REQUEST_TEMPLATE/code-review-checklist.md).